QQI Access TU Dublin

 QQI functions include those previously carried out by the Further Education and Training Awards Council (FETAC); the Higher Education and Training Awards Council (HETAC); the Irish Universities Quality Board (IUQB) and the National Qualifications Authority of Ireland (NQAI).

-Applications now open for entry 2021
+Applications are now closed for entry in 2021.

 - Application Support from TU Dublin Access Service staff

 - Reserved places for successful applicants for courses in TU Dublin where applications are made through the higher education links scheme (HELS).
 Please note that you must meet the required number of distinctions and any specified modules required.

 - Orientation programme before you begin your programme

 - Financial advice and guidance (student financial assistance funds available)

 - Support from staff in the Access Service

 - Submit a QQI Access TU Dublin application form